US STOCKS-Tech stocks extend Wall St rally on stimulus hopes | Business

 US STOCKS-Tech stocks extend Wall St rally on stimulus hopes

-Wall Street's main indexes rose for a fourth straight session on Monday, helped by a tech boost and on optimism that Washington would reach a deal over more fiscal support, with investors also gearing up for the third-quarter corporate earnings season.
-Apple Inc was a major support for the three main stock indexes with a 3.6% gain ahead of a special event on Tuesday, which most analysts believe will be used to unveil the new iPhone with 5G capabilities.
+Wall Street's main indexes rose for a fourth straight session on Monday on optimism that a coronavirus relief package would eventually come around, while investors geared up for the third-quarter corporate earnings season.
+Technology stocks provided the biggest boost to all three main indexes as Apple Inc jumped 5.3% ahead of a special event on Tuesday, which most analysts believe will be used to unveil the new iPhone with 5G capabilities.

-"The widening lead for the Democrats lessens the likelihood of a disputed election result and increases the odds of a bigger stimulus package and infrastructure spending in 2021," said Marc Chaikin, founder of Philadelphia-based investment research firm Chaikin Analytics.
+"The market has come to a realization that stimulus is going to be coming ... no matter who is the president.
+It's probably going to be coming about a month out from now," said Robert Pavlik, chief investment strategist and senior portfolio manager at SlateStone Wealth LLC.
 A recent Reuters/Ipsos poll showed Americans were steadily losing confidence in President Donald Trump's handling of the COVID-19 pandemic, with his net approval on the issue hitting a record low.

 - READ MORE ON: